 3. Resilience

-Resilience is all about being able to challenge yourself, being willing to fail, and then immediately adapting and trying a new approach.
-Your adaptability actually hinges on your willingness to fail.
+Resilience is all about being able to challenge yourself, being willing to fail, and immediately adapting and trying a new approach.
+Your adaptability hinges on your willingness to fail.

 Resilience is the ability to not only recover quickly from a crisis but to bounce back better—and even thrive.